SkyeLight12/SkyeLight12/README.md

 - 👋 Hi, I’m @SkyeLight12
 - 👀 I’m interested in programming and various computer-related topics
 - 🌱 I’m currently learning Rust
-- 📫 How to reach me ...
+- 📫 How to reach me @LightSkye#2916 on discord

 <!---
 SkyeLight12/SkyeLight12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.